RedHatInsights/insights-host-inventory/README.md

 ### 2. Latest image and smoke tests

 When a pull request is merged to master, a new container image is built and tagged as [insights-inventory:latest](https://quay.io/repository/cloudservices/insights-inventory?tab=tags).
-This image is then automatically deployed to the [Stage environment](https://console-openshift-console.apps.crcs02ue1.urby.p1.openshiftapps.com/k8s/cluster/projects/host-inventory-stage) automatically.
+This image is then automatically deployed to the [Stage environment](https://console-openshift-console.apps.crcs02ue1.urby.p1.openshiftapps.com/k8s/cluster/projects/host-inventory-stage).

 ### 3. QE testing in the Stage environment